AmritaCSN/Majorproject_Comparison_of_pqc_in_qkd_classical_channel_Dhanush/README.md

 QuNetSim is a simulator that performs common quantum networking tasks.
 The Authentication Scheme using Crystal-Kyber and Falcon are integrated into the QuNetSim for checking the compatibility of our algorithm.
 QuNetSim uses two communication parties Alice and Bob.

 ## How To Run
 Check the code in run folder.
-To run the project step by step check README File in run folder
+To run the project step by step check README File in /src folder

 ## Execution Steps
 ### 1. Install Python 3.x on your system